blankuserrr/ExperimentGPT/README.md

 # ExperimentGPT

 Welcome to ExperimentGPT!
-This is a AI Chatbot that uses the ChatGPT API.
-I Currently it is in early alpha, and should be used as so, and not taken seriously.
-So far it has simple features such as just sending messages and clearing the conversation.
-The application is built with Bun.JS (previously Node.JS) and has a (still being worked on) semi modern frontend without any framework *(pure CSS!)* but it will be updated to use bootstrap in the future.
+This is an AI Chatbot that uses the OpenAI API.
+So far it has features such as sending messages with support for streaming the response, multi-conversation management, authentication system, and clearing the conversation.
+The application is built with Bun (previously Node.JS) and has a (still being worked on) semi modern frontend without any framework *(pure CSS!)* but it will be updated to use bootstrap in the future.

 ## Getting Started